kelvinnmuia/alx-system_engineering-devops/0x19-postmortem/README.md

 # 0x19.
 Postmortem
 ## The Domains/Concepts covered in this project: `DevOps` `SysAdmin`

-The project introduced me to the following concepts `Automation Tools` `Configuration Management` `CI/CD` pipeline.
-I learned how to use and work with `puppet`, which is one of the most popular IT Automation and Configuration Management Tools to provision new servers into web stack
+The project introduced me to creating postmortem documment.
+At the end of the project I created a postmortem documment for a web stack outage incident that described in detail the root cause of the incident.

 **Background Context**